habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 This would work if we're writing the stream data as the value of a property.
 But what if we're writing the value as an item in the array? `Utf8JsonWriter` sets a flag after writing values to indicate that the next item should write a list separator first.
 If `Utf8JsonWriter` is not aware of the write we've just made, it would not add the list separator for the next item, this can result in invalid JSON. **TODO**: Find workaround for this, maybe `Utf8JsonWriter.WriteRawValue("")` would work, the idea is that it would output nothing, but move the `Utf8JsonWriter` in the correct state to account for the stream data that has just been written.

 Note that the `ODataWriter.CreateBinaryWriteStream`'s implementation doesn't actually return the stream from `IJsonStreamWriter.StartStreamValueScope` directly, it wraps it inside an `ODataBinaryStreamWriter` stream which adds some buffering logic.
-I don't think this should affect the implementation of `IJsonWriter.StartStreamValueScope()`, but I think it's worth noting.
+It also ensures that the value stream is not disposed when the user disposes the `ODataBinaryStreamWriter`.
+This is the desired behaviour since `JsonWriter` handles the disposal of the stream it creates.
+I don't think this class should affect the implementation of `IJsonWriter.StartStreamValueScope()`, but I think it's worth noting.
 I also think that the implementation of `ODataBinaryStreamWriter` has a lot of room for optimizations that we should consider (e.g. avoiding excessive LINQ usage, avoiding allocation of temporary arrays, increasing the buffer size/min bytes per write event, using the array pool, etc.)

 ### Notes on providing a TextWriter for direct text writing